FEniCS/governance/README.md

 # FEniCS Project Governance

-*All documents in this repository are draft versions and are provided for information only.*
+*NOTE: All documents in this repository are draft versions and are provided for information only.*

 This repository contains the governance documents for the FEniCS